conectado/Blog/content/concurrency-patterns.md

 There's nothing outlandish with the `ReadSocket` implementation; it owns its read buffer to make the `read` function only take `&mut self`.
 This way sockets don't need to share buffers and allows multiple `read` calls to run concurrently.

 `WriteSocket` in contrast is pretty interesting.
-We don't really need to handle any event from sending bytes down to the clients, but we do need to drive that future forward.
+We don't really need to handle any event coming from sending bytes down to the clients, but we do need to drive that future forward.
 In order to do this, `send` doesn't block, instead it schedules the bytes to be sent at a later point.
 This way, as soon as we read some new bytes we can `send` them without blocking the task.
 In order to drive the socket forward we'll use the future created by `advance_send`.

 In its signature `advance_send` returns an `Event`; however, the only purpose of the return type is to be able to use it with `Race` at a later time; the function itself never returns.
 Instead, it loops indefinitely; if its buffers are empty, it will await on `pending`, leaving the future in a `Pending` state without any wake condition, meaning `advance_send` will never do any more work.
 On the other hand, if there's any buffer to still work on, the function will try to write all its contents into the socket and loop around into the pending state once it's done.